-In 2007 the selected five grape varieties, 'Catena Malbec Clone 13' to 'Catena Malbec Clone 17' passed a three year viral field study conducted by the Foundation Plant Services Department at the University of California Davis.
+In 2007 the selected five grape varieties, 'Catena Malbec Clone 13' to 'Catena Malbec Clone 17' passed a three year viral field study conducted in California.
 They have recently been released from quarantine after having passed all pertinent viral tests and are currently being held at a vineyard in California.